j-fu/marginalia/julia/julia-workflow.md

 pkg> add Package1
 ```
 This results in  corresponding entries in  `.julia/environments/vx.y/Project.toml`  and `.julia/environments/vy.y/Manifest.toml`  (where `x.y` stands for your installed Julia version).
 Sharing this global  environment between all your different projects is risky because of possible conflicts in package version requirements.
-In addition, relying on the global environment makes it hard to share your code with others, as you would have to find a way to communicate the packages (with versions) which they need to install to run your code.
+In addition, relying on the global environment makes it hard to share your code with others, as you would have to find a way to communicate the names of the  packages (with versions) which they need to install to run your code.